GeoffreyFClark/Top-Post-Aggregator/README.md

-I wrote these scripts to webscrape HackerNews, StackOverflow, and CS subreddits to collect data in support a private group project.
+I wrote these scripts to webscrape HackerNews, StackOverflow, and CS subreddits to collect data in support of a private group project.

 <!---
 # TODO: